About the Medicaid dental claims data

 - The county recorded in the dataset is the MHCP recipient’s county of residence.
 The county of residence is not necessarily the county where the recipient received a dental service.
 For each calendar year, the person is counted within the county of residence on record for the person’s last month of enrollment.

 - MHCP recipient age is calculated as of the end of each calendar year.
 Enrollees without a recorded birthdate and enrollees who are more than 100 years of age are excluded.

 - Medicare recipients are not included in the dataset unless they are dual-eligible (i.e., have Medicare and Medicaid (i.e. Medical Assistance)).

 Use caution when attempting to compare dental service use over time.
 Claim years 2012 through 2013 include paid dental claims only.
 Data collected since 2014 include paid, unpaid, and denied claims.
-Only years 2012 to 2013 and 2014 to 2015 can be compared.
+Only years 2014 and onward can be compared.

 Minnesota Department of Human Services.
 The Department of Human Services Data Warehouse stores information produced by the Medicaid Management Information System (MMIS) to track fee-for-service claims activity and encounter data from managed care health plans.

 Minnesota Department of Human Services.
 Minnesota Health Care Programs Dental Services Recipients by County of Residence, Program Category and Age.
 Collected by the Minnesota Oral Health Program.
 St. Paul, Minnesota: Accessed from MN Public Health Data Access Portal.
 [Add URL] Retrieved month, year.